nharsch/lightweight_django/notes.md

     * url cpature groups:
         * captured pattern groups are passed to the view as positional args
         * named groups are passed as keyword args

+* Caching
+    * server side or client side
+    * etag decorator
+        * will generate content on first request
+        * otherwise sends a 304 Not Modified response